About

 2001 Torbay International, Torquay

-2001 Millfield Open - first prize winner, Atkinson Gallery, Street, Somerset
+2001 Millfield Open - first prize winner, Exhibition, Atkinson Gallery, Street, Somerset

 2000 Workplace, site specific installations, Redcliffe Caves, Bristol